camunda/camunda-docs-manual/content/user-guide/process-engine/multi-tenancy.md

 ### Access all Tenants as Administrator

-Users who are a member of the group `camunda-admin` can access the data of all tenants, even if they don't belongs to the tenants.
+Users who are a member of the group `camunda-admin` can access the data of all tenants, even if they don't belong to the tenants.
 This is useful for an administrator of a multi-tenancy application since he has to manage the data over all tenants.

 ## Shared Definitions for all Tenants